NVIDIA/nvidia-dlfw-inspect/docs/installation.md

 `make docker-run`

-### 4. Development Setup
+## Development Setup

-For local development (when not using a pytorch container), you can set up the local development environment by running: `make dev-local` and then source `source dev_local_venv/bin/activate`
+For local development (when not using a nvidia-pytorch container), you can set up the local development environment by running: `make dev-local` and then source `source dev_local_venv/bin/activate`

 To contribute or modify the tool, you can also set up a development environment: `make dev-env` and activate the virtual environment `source dev_venv/bin/activate`.
 This can only be used for running the pre-commit checks: `make check`